 Theses parameters are used to calculate the parameters for each boards by the master board and sent to the slaves boards.

 Per exemple :

 4-4- The master board calculate the power control parameters for each board .
+How many are numbers of slaves?